 - Two-day training – Health Workers as Human Rights Actors

-The training plans for these sessions can be found in our useful syllabus, which can be downloaded here.
-It contains direct links to the session plans below.
+The training plans for these sessions can be found in our useful syllabus.
+It contains direct links to some of the session plans below.

 2. Suggestions for the introduction of the participants and the programme: